Report on the Responsible Industrial Development of 3D printing in the Biomedical field

 The Report on the Responsible Industrial Development of 3D Printing in the Biomedical Field is the outcome of a two-years-long process which started with two Industrial Dialogues and concluded with a Pilot activity.
 The process has led to the identification of a long list of benefits deriving from adopting Responsible Research and Innovation (RRI) practices in this industrial context.

-As well as for the Precision medicine and Synbio, also for 3D printing in biomedicine, the first draft of SMART Map has been produced and released.
-The document is the result of the two events held in Munich and in Milan, aiming at performing an inclusive process of co-design, involving representatives from relevant industries, research institutions, healthcare, the public sector, civil society, and patients’ organisations.
+The 3DMed Industrial Dialogues consisted of two events held in Munich (Germany) and in Milan (Italy) in February and in May 2017, aimed at performing an inclusive process of co-design, involving representatives from relevant industries, research institutions, healthcare, the public sector, civil society, and patients’ organisations.